stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 {:#selfishmining}
-- **Calculating the selfish mining danger threshold:** Antoine Poinsot provided an [in-depth explaination][news358 selfish miner] of the math behind the [selfish mining attack][topic selfish mining], based on the 2013 [paper][selfish miner paper] that gave this exploit its name.
+- **Calculating the selfish mining danger threshold:** Antoine Poinsot provided an [in-depth explanation][news358 selfish miner] of the math behind the [selfish mining attack][topic selfish mining], based on the 2013 [paper][selfish miner paper] that gave this exploit its name.
   Poinsot focused on reproducing one of the conclusions of the paper, proving that a dishonest miner controlling 33% of the total network hashrate can become marginally more profitable than the miners controlling 67% of it, by selectively delaying the announcement of some of the new blocks it finds.

 {:#fingerprinting}
-- **Fingerprinting nodes using addr messages:** Developers Daniela Brozzoni and Naiyoma presente the [results][news360 fingerprinting] of their research, which focused on identifying the same node on multiple networks using the `addr` messages, which are sent by the nodes, through the P2P protocol, to advertise other potential peers.
+- **Fingerprinting nodes using addr messages:** Developers Daniela Brozzoni and Naiyoma presented the [results][news360 fingerprinting] of their research, which focused on identifying the same node on multiple networks using the `addr` messages, which are sent by the nodes, through the P2P protocol, to advertise other potential peers.
   Brozzoni and Naiyoma were able to fingerprint individual nodes using details